What is bacterial vaginosis? And what causes BV?

 Over a third of 25-34 year olds use sex toys – more than any other age group.

 But did you know that using toys can upset the pH balance of your vagina?
-In fact, putting anything foreign in to the vagina, including lubricants and even semen, can affect your intimate health.
-This is because the vagina is naturally acidic and these things can reduce acidity, leading to BV.
+In fact, putting anything foreign in the vagina, including lubricants and even semen, can affect your intimate health.
+This is because the vagina is naturally acidic and these can reduce this, leading to BV.

 If you are prone to BV, use water-based lubricants and latex-free condoms, which can help reduce irritation and use recommended antibacterial wipes especially for sex toys.

-If you have untreated BV while pregnant, you run the increased risk of miscarriage or premature labour so it is important to get this checked before you conceive.
+If you have untreated BV while pregnant, you run the increased risk of miscarriage or premature labour, so it is important to get this checked out before you conceive.